IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/oct/2018-10-26-demystifying-spring-magic-async.md

   - refactoring
 categories: refactoring
 urlimage:
-published: false
+published: true
 ---

 Spring Framework is widely known for its magic.
 It’s a holy grail for junior Java developers, pride for some seniors and shame for the others.
 Spring combines old hacks that once made Java the privileged language of enterprise software development.
-However, most of these hacks are no longer needed and only make things worse.
+However, most of these hacks are no longer needed and only lead to unmaintainable code.
 One of these hacks is the [@Async](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/annotation/Async.html) annotation that makes methods asynchronous under the hood.
 Let's discuss the problems with @Async and explore the modern alternative way to do asynchronous computations in Java.